 As part of your PEER subscription, you'll be able to create practice tests using content from PEER IX (released October 2016 and continually updated) and remaining content from PEER VIII (released October 2011 and updated through February 2016).
 The number of PEER IX questions will increase, and the number of PEER VIII questions will decrease over time as content is removed for updating.
 Tests created for practice and study sessions using PEER IX content are eligible for CME credit; tests created using PEER VIII content are not.
 Thus, the explanation of the CME information to follow applies only to content designated as PEER IX.

 PEER has “claim-as-you-go” CME credit.
 Every time you create a practice test, you’ll decide whether you want to answer questions with the explanations on or off.
-If you want to make your practice test a study session and earn CME credit, pick “answers on.”
+If you want to make your practice test a study session and earn CME credit, pick “Leave the answers on....”
 As you answer questions on that test, study the explanations and all the extra resources.
 At the end of the test, if you score 75% or higher, you can submit your result for CME credit.
 You can claim credits in quarter-hour increments, all the way up to 150 during your 1-year subscription.

 You may also earn CME credit for studying the explanations and resources associated with the PEER SIM Exam.
 Read “Method of Participation” below to learn more.